oddbird/oddleventy/content/blog/2023/web-platform-tests-polyfills.md

 hosted on any service that supports static sites.
 We use Netlify to host the [report page for the anchor position polyfill](https://anchor-position-wpt.netlify.app/).

+{{ embed.img(
+  src='blog/2023/wpt-report.png',
+  alt='Table showing multiple passing and failing tests for the main branch of the anchor position polyfill' ) }}

 Another important feature is the automatic generation of reports for pull requests.
 This allows the team to quickly compare the report of a branch that